pranavjoe06/JOSAA/README.md

-# SOFTWARE SYSTEM FOR ENGINEERING FOR JOINT SEAT ALLOCATION
+# SOFTWARE SYSTEM ENGINEERING FOR JOINT SEAT ALLOCATION
 The code below uses the Gale-Shapley Algorithm to allocate seats from two sets of institutes (IITs and NITs).
 The institutes have a number of branches and finite number of seats.
 Candidates can login into the portal and update their preferences.
 After that a random set of preferences are generated for candidates.
 The seats are then allocated using the Gale-Shapley Algorithm.
 The candidate can then accept or deny seat.
 The unallotted students are then complied into the second round of counselling.